adminpdx/-Majestic-Woods-/README.md

-Comprehensive Project Management of the 2023 Building Project
+Comprehensive Project Management of this 2023 Home Building Project.

-* All text format of original By-Laws and CCR's for Majestic Woods South Association, LTD.
+* An ALL text format of original By-Laws and CCR's for Majestic Woods South Association, LTD.

 * Const.
-CCRs applicable to lot # 37.
+CCRs applicable to lot # 37 ONLY.

 Additional files added as needed.